The data minimization principle in the GDPR

 Data protection-friendly default settings as implementation of the data minimization principle

 In addition to data protection-friendly default settings that implement the data minimization principle, we recommend that you avoid free-form input fields on forms and prefer drop-down selection options or checkboxes if they are not contact forms and where only certain data is required.
-If people do not know what to enter, there is a risk that they will provide information that is unnecessary for processing.
+If people do not know what to enter, there is a risk that they will provide information that is not relevant to the Processing are unnecessary.

 Conclusion: how can you successfully implement a data minimization initiative?